buckle2000/Anti-Inheritance-Engine/readme.md

-Abondoned.
+Abandoned.
 Do not even try to use ECS over flash-like API (OpenFL).

 ![](http://i.creativecommons.org/p/zero/1.0/88x31.png)
 No Rights Reserved.